 (1) In this regulation —

-“accumulation scheme” means the West State Super Scheme, GESB Super Scheme, Retirement Income Scheme, Term Allocated Pension Scheme or GESB Super (Retirement Access) Scheme.
+accumulation scheme means the West State Super Scheme, GESB Super Scheme, Retirement Income Scheme, Term Allocated Pension Scheme or GESB Super (Retirement Access) Scheme.

 (2) If the value of a Member’s superannuation interest in an accumulation scheme is reduced under regulation 219C(b), the balance in the Member’s account in that scheme is reduced by an amount equal to the value of the ex-spouse’s entitlement under regulation 219C(a).